magicasaservice/vue-equipment/packages/plugins/MagicDrawer/index.md

       items: [
         {
           label: 'threshold.momentum',
-          description: 'Configure the momentum from when the drawer snaps.',
+          description: 'Configure the momentum from when the drawer snaps.'
-          code: ['label']
         },
         {
-          label: 'number',
+          label: 'number'
-          code: ['label']
         },
         {
-          label: '1',
+          label: '1'
-          code: ['label']
         }
       ]
     },